 ?>

 The above code assumes your store is ready to go live.
-If you would like to test your store first then change any references to ProductionEnvironment to SandboxEnvironment.
+If you would like to test your store first then change the two references to ProductionEnvironment to SandboxEnvironment.
 Also, you will need to set the values of the clientId and clientSecret variables to your sandbox/live credentials as appropriate.
-You can obtain these details by logging into your PayPal developer account and creating a sandbox or live app (sandbox apps are used for mock transactions while live apps transfer real money).
-PayPal has a lot of advice on their website about how to use the sandbox and live credentials; however, you may also like to check out our course on how to create an online store.
-The course contains step-by-step instructions on how to build an online store from scratch and integrate PayPal.
+You can obtain these details by logging into your PayPal developer account and creating a sandbox or live app.
+Sandbox apps are used for mock transactions while live apps handle real money.